International Academic Advising

 - If you are an undergraduate student, you can enroll in a graduate 5200-level course with permission from the professor and the IPO academic advisor.
 You must send an email to email@example.com with a short paragraph stating why you want to take the course, your academic preparation for that course and how the course fits into your academic career plans.

-- Make sure that you fulfilled the prerequisites for the courses, as noted in the AUC catalog.
+- Make sure that you fulfilled the prerequisites for the courses, as noted on the undergraduate programs and graduate programs pages.

 - Before your arrival at AUC, make sure to take the approval of the courses from your home institution to make sure that the credits will be transferred back to your home institution.